umrover/mrover-esw/docs/getting-started/starter/servo/part1-pwm.md

 ## Intro

 As mentioned earlier, by the end of the project you should be able to drive a servo.
 This project will also teach some coding practices used for STM32 code.
+Similar to our real code, this starter project will be in C++.
 While you are working through the project, keep the following in mind:

-* How could you decrease the amount of space or processing power needed for your code?
 * How could you document your code so that others can easily read and understand it?
 * How could you write your code so that it can easily be adjusted for different pins, different number of servos, etc.?